Reviews You Can Rely On

 Sale, Sale, Sale

 As you already know, one of the best ways to stretch your dollar is to look for clearance pricing.
-Holiday sales in November around Black Friday or Cyber Monday in July on Amazon Prime Day offer big savings opportunities.
-There are also good deals to be had during back-to-school season in August and in the spring, around March, when manufacturers typically release new models.
+Holiday sales around Black Friday or Cyber Monday in November, and in July on Amazon Prime Day, offer big savings opportunities.
+There are also good deals to be had in August, during back-to-school season, and in the spring, around March, when manufacturers typically release new models.
 As new models drop into the market, older generations get a more appealing price tag.
-The Jabra Elite 8 Active and Jabra Elite 10 are two such buds, and they are some of our all-time favorites that you can now find on clearance.
+We'll keep you posted on any clearance deals we find.

 Credit: Natalie Kafader